AI-Citizen/SolidGPT/docs/solidportal.md

 - Start the SolidPortal
 - Create a input node and upload the input file(Ignore this step if you don't have input file)
 - Create skill nodes and connect each other according to your business process
+- Select nodes or connections use backspace to remove if you need
 - Save the work graph as json file
 - Load the json file in SolidGPT and run the graph Sample code to load the graph and run the graph